 I’m a tech-savy woman with an old-fashion style.
 I love the cloud and having all my files being synced in one spot.
 All my clients have their own folder and each project of theirs has its own individual folder.
 It helps to ensure all my files–and theirs–are easy to find.
 It is the worst needing that document, photograph, or contract and having to search everywhere for it.
 Not only is it a time-killer, but if you need something quickly it hinders your process.

 Hard copies never go away though.
 I own a file cabinet where my most important documents are kept.
 It isn’t uncommon for me to print a papercopy of a document and store it here too.

 My files are color-coded.
-Green folders are for finances (who doesn’t want their funds in the green?), legal work is kept in blue, editing proofs in yellow.
+Green folders are for finances, legal work is kept in blue, editing proofs in yellow.
 Having a color system automatically cuts down search time, and makes it easier to know where x-paper goes when filing.

 If you struggle with being organized or do not know where to begin, pick one thing.
 Start with legal paperwork, or one client folder.
 Complete that task then moved on to another.
 It isn’t about getting everything done at once.
 Do little-by-little.
 The important factor is to get it done: well, and organized.